ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/1_base-system/5_BaseBehaviorParams.md

 # BaseBehaviorParams

 This struct is passed into all behaviors.
-It has information about the entities matched by the `BaseSystem`'s main entity query.
+It has information about the entities matched by the [`BaseSteeringSystem`](/docs/documentation-core/base-system/BaseSteeringSystem)'s main entity query.
 There are several arrays, each containing `EntityCount` elements (with the exception of `ArchetypeChunks` and `ChunkBaseIndexArray`).
 Each array element has some information about an entity at index `i` in the query.
 The `BaseBehaviorParams` struct contains these fields:

 - `LocalToWorlds[EntityInQueryIndex]` - *entity's postion, rotation and scale*
-- `Velocities[EntityInQueryIndex]` - *entity's current velocity from `VelocityComponent`*
+- `Velocities[EntityInQueryIndex]` - *entity's current velocity from [`VelocityComponent`](/docs/documentation-core/base-system/steering-entity)*
 - `CachedSpeeds[EntityInQueryIndex]` - *magnitude of entity's current velocity*
 - `MaxSpeeds[EntityInQueryIndex]` - *entity's maximum speed from `MaxSpeedComponent`*
-- `Radii[EntityInQueryIndex]` - *entity's radius from `RadiusComponent`*
+- `Radii[EntityInQueryIndex]` - *entity's radius from [`RadiusComponent`](/docs/documentation-core/base-system/steering-entity)*
 - `IndexesArray[EntityInQueryIndex]` - *entity's `Indexes`*
 - `ChunkBaseIndexArray[ChunkIndex]` - *chunk base index array [link]*
 - `ArchetypeChunks[ChunkIndex]` - *archetype chunks [link]*